ibm-cloud-docs/containers/cs_cluster.md

 #### Docker logs
 {: #cs_view_logs_docker}

 You can leverage the built-in Docker logging capabilities to review activities on the standard STDOUT and STDERR output streams.
-For more information, see [Viewing container logs for a container that runs in a Kubernetes cluster](/docs/services/CloudLogAnalysis/containers/logging_containers_other_logs.html#logging_containers_collect_data).
+For more information, see [Viewing container logs for a container that runs in a Kubernetes cluster](/docs/services/CloudLogAnalysis/containers/logging_containers_ov.html#logging_containers_ov_methods_view_kube).

-### Updating the logging server configuration
+### Configuring log forwarding for a Docker container namespace
-{: #cs_update_server}
+{: #cs_configure_namespace_logs}

-By default, the {{site.data.keyword.containerlong}} forwards cluster logs to {{site.data.keyword.loganalysislong_notm}}.
-You can also configure your cluster to forward logs to an external syslog server.
+By default, the {{site.data.keyword.containershort_notm}} forwards Docker container namespace logs to {{site.data.keyword.loganalysislong_notm}}.
+You can also forward container namespace logs to an external syslog server by creating a new log forwarding configuration.
 {:shortdesc}

-**Note**: To view logs in the Sydney location, you must configure your cluster to forward logs to an external syslog server.
+**Note**: To view logs in the Sydney location, you must forward logs to an external syslog server.

+#### Enabling log forwarding to syslog
+{: #cs_namespace_enable}

 Before you begin: